 4. Clip Metadata (PDF), Clip Metadata (Word) or Clip Metadata (CSV)

-Here we will give you the option of including comments or transcriptions.
+Here we will give you the option of including subclip annotations, transcriptions and/or review comments.
 We also give you the choice of which information should be added.
-The choices are all activated by default; simply deactivate them if you don't want to export this information.
+Several choices are activated by default; simply deactivate them if you don't want to export this information.